Why should we learn data structures?

 - Some operations are faster on sequential data structures, and some are faster on linked data structures.
 For example, insertions and deletions are simpler in the linked data structures.

 - Moving pointers is easier and faster with large records than moving the items themselves.
 But sequential representation allows better memory locality and cache performance than random pointer jumping.

 Data Structures as a Dynamic set

 - Containers: We use a container to denote a data structure that allows storage and retrieval of data items independent of content.
-For example, array, linked list, stack, queue, binary tree, graph, etc, work as a container.
+For example, array, linked list, stack, queue, binary tree, graph, etc., work as a container.

-- Priority Queues: many algorithms support the operations of searching, inserting, and deleting the element with maximum or minimum priority from a data set.
+- Priority Queues: Many algorithms support the operations of searching, inserting, and deleting the element with maximum or minimum priority from a data set.
 For example, we can implement a priority queue using an array, linked list, BST, and heap.
-Here the heap is the effcient implementation of a priority queue where findMin() or findMax() operation works in O(1) time complexity and delete and insert operations in O(logn) time complexity.
+But heap is the effcient implementation of a priority queue where findMin() or findMax() operation works in O(1) time complexity and deleteMax() or deleteMin() operations in O(logn) time complexity.

 Note: if there is a requirement in an application to process data using both dictionary and priority queue, then balanced BST could be a perfect choice.
 Here all operations work in O(logn) time complexity.

 Here are some critical ideas related to the dynamic set: